xregistry/spec/core/spec.md

 section and any entity, or collection, specific rules will be detailed in the appropriate section in the specification.

-##### Creating or Updating Entities in a Registry Collection
+##### Creating or Updating Entities

-This defines the general rules for how to update entities in a Registry collection.
+This defines the general rules for how to update entities.

-Creating or updating entities via HTTP MAY be done using HTTP `PUT` or `POST` methods:
+Creating or updating entities MAY be done using HTTP `PUT`, `PATCH` or `POST`
+methods:
-- `PUT  PATH-TO_COLLETION/ID-OF-ENTITY[?inline]`
+- `PUT    PATH-TO-ENTITY[?OPTIONS]`           # Process a single entity
+- `PATCH  PATH-TO-ENTITY[?OPTIONS]`           # Process a single entity
-- `POST PATH-TO-COLLECTION[?inline]`
+- `POST   PATH-TO-COLLECTION[?OPTIONS]`       # Process a set of entities

-The following query parameters MUST be supported by servers:
-- `inline` - See
-   [Updating Nested Registry
-   Collections](#updating-nested-registry-collections) for more information

-Note that when the entity/collection is for Resources or Versions then the `meta` query parameter MAY also be used.
-See [Resource Metadata vs Resource Document](#resource-metadata-vs-resource-document) for more information.
+Based on the entity being processed, the `OPTIONS` available will vary.

 The `PUT` variant MUST adhere to the following:
-   - The URL MUST be of the form: `PATH-TO-COLLECTION/ID-OF-ENTITY`.
+  - The URL MUST be of the form: `PATH-TO-ENTITY`.
-   - The HTTP body MUST contain the serialization of the entity to be processed.
+  - The HTTP body MUST contain the full serialization of the entity to be processed.
-   - If the HTTP body is a serialization of xRegistry metadata, and it contains an `id` attribute, then it MUST match the `id` used in the URL.
-Otherwise an error MUST be generated.
+  - The entity processed MUST either be created (if it does not already exist), or updated (if it does exist).
+  - Any mutable attribute which is either missing or present with a value of `null`, MUST be interpreted as a request to delete the attribute.
+  - Excluding any Registry collection attributes, all mutable attributes specified MUST be a full serialization of the attribute.
+Any missing attribute MUST be interpreted as a request to delete the attribute.

 The `POST` variant MUST adhere to the following:
   - The HTTP body MUST contain a JSON map where the key MUST be the `id` of each entity in the map.
-Note that the `id` being present in the serialization of the entity is OPTIONAL, but if present it MUST match the map's key value for that entity.
-Key values MUST be unique within the scope of the map.
-   - Each value in the map MUST be the JSON serialization of the entity to be processed
+  - Each value in the map MUST be the JSON serialization of the entity to be either added or updated.
+Note that `POST` does not support deleting entities from a collection, so a separate delete operation might be needed if there are entities that need to be removed.
-   - Each entity object in the map MUST either be created (if it does not already exist), or updated (if it does exist) based on matching of the key value.
+  - The processing of each individual entity in the map MUST follow the same rules as defined for `PUT` above.

+The `PATCH` variant MUST adhere to the `PUT` semantics defined above with the following exceptions:
+  - Any mutable attribute which is missing MUST be interpreted as a request to leave it unchanged.
+However, modifying some other attribute (or some other server semantics) MAY modify it.
+A value of `null` MUST be interpreted as a request to delete the attribute.
+  - When using `PATCH` for a Resource or Version, the `meta` query parameter MUST be used.
+When the `meta` query parameter is absent, the processing of the HTTP `xRegistry-` headers is already defined with "patch" semantics.
+  - `PATCH` MAY be used to create new entities, but as with any of the create operations, any missing REQUIRED attributes MUST generate an error.

 Note: when processing Resources and Versions, based on the use of the `meta` query parameter (see the [Resource Metadata vs Resource